-BABICM council meets 6 times per year, 5 face to face in London and 1 webinar.
-Council members are required to attend meetings regularly and should 3 meetings be missed in a row they are asked to step down.
-The council works to support BABICM’s aims and to act as representatives of the membership.”
+BABICM council meets 6 times per year, 2 face to face and 4 webinar.
+Council members are required to attend meetings regularly and should more than 2 meetings be missed over the 12 months they are asked to step down.
+The council works to support BABICM’s aims and to act as representatives of the membership.

 Would you like to raise a topic at one of our Council Meetings?